 - Chocolate Chips.
 Chocolate chips are a completely optional garnish but highly recommended.
 My favorite brand is Enjoy Life Semi Sweet Morsels (affiliate link).
 They contain two ingredients – unsweetened chocolate and cane sugar.
 For paleo (and keto) approved chocolate chips, Lily’s (affiliate link) are a great option and come in a variety of cocoa percentages.

-- Squeeze the zucchini.
+- Squeeze the zucchini to remove the excess moisture.
 Place the shredded zucchini onto the center of a clean kitchen towel, collect it from the edges and wring out as much liquid as possible over a large bowl or the kitchen sink.

 - Mix the dry ingredients.
 In a large bowl, whisk together the almond flour, baking soda, salt and cinnamon.